Joban-Bhangu77/K8s-Playground/Day08/README.md

       - name: nginx
         image: nginx:latest

 🧩 2.
 ReplicaSet (RS)
 🔍 What Is a ReplicaSet?

-A ReplicaSet is the successor of the ReplicationController.
+ReplicaSet is the advanced form of ReplicationController.
-It uses label selectors and is typically managed through a Deployment.
+It supports set-based selectors and is primarily managed via Deployments.

 ⭐ Key Responsibilities

-🔹 Ensures the correct number of Pod replicas
+Ensures the correct number of replicas

-🔹 Uses set-based selectors
+More powerful label selectors

-🔹 More flexible than RC
+Provides better orchestration for Pods

 📝 Sample ReplicaSet YAML
 apiVersion: apps/v1
 kind: ReplicaSet
 metadata: